Introduction

 This Group was formed to help us shape and articulate our position and approach on EDI, looking at our practices, strategy and policies to ensure we enable the conversations and steps needed to improve EDI within the Institute and, through our members, the profession.

-They will help us to understand the barriers to greater EDI within the profession and explore tools to overcome them, driving initiatives and challenging our focus and priorities.
-Together we will gather, analyse and share data to inform our actions, highlight opportunities for meaningful action, monitor progress, and celebrate achievements which exemplify ‘what good looks like’.
+They are helping us as critical friends to help us understand the barriers to greater EDI within the profession and explore tools to overcome them, driving initiatives and challenging our focus and priorities.
+Together we will continue to gather, analyse and share data to inform our actions, highlight opportunities for meaningful action, monitor progress, and celebrate achievements which exemplify ‘what good looks like’.

 Each member of the group is a workplace and facilities management professional with significant experience, insight and expertise relating to EDI policy and implementation.
 They are: